rsoumyadeep/neetcode-150_submissions/README.md

 ## 🤝 Contribution

-Feel free to fork and extend the system with smarter scheduling or integrations.
+Feel free to fork and extend the system.

+---

 ## ⭐ Acknowledgment

-Built as a personal tool to improve coding retention and learning efficiency.
+Built as a personal system to improve coding retention and learning efficiency.